 The vinyl flooring that is manufactured today is a durable, stylish and economical choice for any room in your home.
 New technology has helped it evolve into a modern floor covering option that makes sense.
-Many of our suppliers actually call it “Resilient Vinyl” because of its fantastic ability to withstand high traffic areas, busy households, and wet spills.
+Many of our suppliers actually call it "Resilient Vinyl" because of its fantastic ability to withstand high traffic areas, busy households, and wet spills.
 It has an incredible number of design options, from look-alike tile, to wood, to completely unique and eclectic choices.
-With a huge in stock selection of different patterns and styles at your local End Of The Roll store, it's worth taking a look at vinyl for your home.
+With a huge in stock selection of different patterns and styles at your local End Of The Roll Flooring Centre, it's worth taking a look at vinyl for your home.

 This article covers the following topics:

 - Types of Vinyl